 Once “control” is gained you must stay on top of the issue by doing regular checks to monitor if rodents have made their way back in.
 This could be traps, glue boards or even a good flash light to search for new droppings.
 Rodent control is a never ending battle.
-They are opportunistic creatures who will not hesitate to take advantage of bounty left unattended.
-They will ferociously procreate which leaves us with a constant train trying to get into our food supply.
+They are opportunistic creatures who will not hesitate to take advantage of a bounty left unattended.
+They will ferociously procreate which leaves us with a constant train of hungry mice trying to get into our food supply.
 In short rodents are a very serious public health issue and are easily one of the most damaging pests humans have invading their space.

 If you need help with rodents give us a call to talk to one of our experts or call your local pest management professional.
 860-446-7500